 - data on the provision of services, the dispensing of drugs, and pricing throughout the healthcare market

-Based on an analysis of all these points, big data can be leveraged in the following ways:
+Based on the analysis of all these points, big data can be applied as follows:

 - Operational activities of medical institutions.
 It’s now possible to study the effectiveness of treatment by processing all available information pertaining to treatment practice.
 Based on an analysis of all known case histories and diagnostics, the widespread use of decision support systems will enter physicians’ practices, allowing clinicians to gain unprecedented access to the experiences of thousands of their colleagues across the country.

 - Pricing and payment system.
 An analysis of invoices and receipts using automatic procedures based on machine learning and neural networks will reduce the number of errors and thefts in payments.
 Forming price plans that consider the real possibilities of the population and the need for services also increases the overall income from patients.

 - Research and development.
 The most significant effect here will most likely come from the new possibilities introduced by predictive modeling in drug development.
 Statistical algorithms and big data tools have an equal impact on clinical trial planning and patient recruitment.
 Processing the results of these tests is another important application of big data.

 - New business models.
 Based on digital health data, these models can complement existing ones or even compete with others.
 These are data aggregators that deliver analyzed and assembled data blocks that meet the specific conditions of third parties.
 For example, all medical histories of patients who used a particular pharmacological drug are essential for pharmaceutical companies who are ready to buy such data.

 - Mass screening, prevention, and detection of pandemics.
 This direction is based on Big Data.
 The development of technologies now allows for building both geographical and social models of public health and predictive models for developing epidemic outbreaks.